eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/Verifier.md

 ### Send Presentation (`direct-post.jwt protocol end-point)

-This is defined in OpenID4VP protocol and in [JARM](https://openid.net/specs/openid-financial-api-jarm.html)
+This is defined in OpenID4VP protocol.

 Actors: Wallet, Verifier (back-end)
 Intention: Wallet wants to send to the Verifier his response which include the Verifiable Presentations